Virtual Reality

 Does it have its own hand controllers?

-Oculus and HTC headsets all work with their manufacturers' own hand controllers, which themselves include motion-sensing technology, and can even be seen virtually from within the headset.
-The PlayStation VR headset works with your PS4 controller, and headsets tethered to computers are controlled with the keyboard and mouse, or whatever gaming accessories you already have, like a steering wheel or joystick.
+Oculus and HTC headsets all work with their manufacturers' hand controllers, which include motion-sensing technology and can even be seen virtually from within the headset.
+The PlayStation VR headset works with your PS4 controller, and headsets tethered to computers are controlled with the keyboard and mouse or whatever gaming accessories you already have, like a steering wheel or joystick.

 How much do they cost?

-Prices for VR headsets in 2021 vary quite significantly.
-The Oculus Quest 2 is remarkably good value at $300, while the PlayStation VR can be had for a similar price, but is usually bundled with extra games and accessories and sold for a higher price.
-You might also want to hold off on tha headset for now, given Sony has plans for a new model designed to work with the PS5.
-However, that likely means second-hand deals will be plentiful through the year.
+Prices for VR headsets in 2024 vary quite significantly.
+The Oculus Quest 2 is remarkably good value at $200, while the PlayStation VR can be had for a similar price.
+However, it is usually bundled with extra games and accessories and sold for a higher price.
+You might also want toget the PS VR 2 which is going for $600.

 When looking at tethered headsets, prices begin to climb.
-The HTC Vive Cosmos is currently $700 and the Cosmos Elite (two controllers and base stations) is $900, and the Valve Index is $1,000.
+The HTC Vive Cosmos is currently $694 the Cosmos Elite (two controllers and base stations) is $900, and the Valve Index is $1,000.
 The high-resolution HP Reverb G2 represents good value at $600.

 HTC VIVE Cosmos